-Financial Highlights for the year ended September 30, 2020
+Financial Highlights for the Three Months Ended December 31, 2020

-- Total revenue for the year ended September 30, 2020 decreased 24% to \$25,800,106 compared to \$34,004,622 for the same period of the prior year.
-This decrease was largely driven by the impact of the COVID-19 pandemic's impact on demand for the Company's products. - Product revenue for the year ended September 30, 2020 decreased 22% to \$23,621,388, compared to \$30,147,854 for the same period of the prior year.
-Product revenue was severely negatively impacted as a result of a slow-down in orders due to the uncertainties of COVID-19 and its impact on the usage of the Company's products in healthcare facilities in the United States that were focusing on COVID-19 and not performing the normal level of elective procedures.
-This slowdown in the ordering and usage of certain of the Company's products in the United States is anticipated to continue until hospitals and healthcare facilities are able to resume elective procedures that utilize the Company's products.
-Product revenue was also negatively impacted due to the timing of major shipments under the previously announced contracts awarded to the Company in Saudi Arabia.
-The Company was in the process of transferring its contracts to a new agent in the region when COVID-19 became a pandemic and the process was delayed due to the impact of COVID-19 on the government processes in the respective Middle East countries.
+- Total revenue for the three months ended December 31, 2020 decreased 25% to \$5,988,412, compared to \$7,948,559 for the same period of the prior year. - Product revenue for the three-month period ended December 31, 2020 decreased 25% to \$5,386,072, compared to \$7,174,643 for the same period of the prior year.
+Product revenue in the United States was down \$1,724,208 due to the impact of COVID-19 on our hospital customers and delays in shipments of our collagen products.
+Product revenue was negatively impacted as a result of a slow-down in orders due to the uncertainties of COVID-19 and its impact on the usage of the Company's products in healthcare facilities in the United States that were focusing on COVID-19 and not performing the normal level of elective procedures.
+This slow-down in the ordering and usage of certain of the Company's products in the United States is anticipated to continue until hospitals and healthcare facilities are able to resume elective procedures that utilize the Company's products.
+The delay in shipments of collagen products resulted from COVID-19 related issues at a contract manufacturer, that temporarily delayed production and shipment of collagen products.